 A separate Pre-birth Assessment Protocol has been developed as part of the Learning Hub’s work in 2021.
 The purpose of this guidance is to ensure that a clear system is in place which assesses and responds to concerns regarding the welfare of an unborn child and to maintain clear and regular communication within the multi-agency network.

-Here is the link to the Pre-birth Assessment Protocol:
+Here is the link to the most recent version of the Pre-birth Assessment Protocol: